-Studying for AP US History is an exercise in memorization and critical thinking.
-Multiple-choice questions in this course will ask you to read and analyze documents based on your historical knowledge.
-Essay questions require similar skills, but with the added challenge of synthesizing your ideas into a coherent argument that incorporates outside knowledge and evidence presented by the test.
+Studying for the AP US History course is an exercise in memorization and critical thinking.
+Multiple-choice questions ask you to read and analyze documents based on your historical knowledge, while essay questions require similar skills but with the added challenge of synthesizing your ideas into a coherent argument that incorporates both outside knowledge and evidence given to you.

-In this AP US History study guide, I'll give you all the resources and strategies you need to prepare for not only the AP exam, but any test that comes your way in this course!
+In this comprehensive AP US History study guide, I will give you all the resources and strategies you need to prepare for the AP exam and any other test that comes your way in this course!

 What's the Purpose of This AP US History Study Guide?